AARNet/Digital-Skills-GitBook/glossary.md

 * **clickbait** – content designed to attract attention and encourage traffic.
 * **commit** - saves all changes, along with a brief description from the user, in a “commit” to the local repository.
 A commit gives a snapshot of your project, where a new version of that project is created in the current repository.
 * **confirmation bias** – the act of searching for or interpreting new evidence as confirmation of one's existing beliefs or theories.
+* **cookie** - a small file created by a web server while a user is browsing a website and placed on the user's computer or other device by the user's web browser.
+They have many uses, including authenticating that a particular user is logged in, (e.g. keeping you logged into your account when you browse Facebook), or to track your use of a website.
+Often used in online shopping carts.

 ## D

 * **deep fakes** – fake videos or images created using AI and machine learning that feature well-known or fictional people doing or saying things that are not real.
-* * **doxing** or **doxxing** – gathering someone's personal information and publishing it with the intention of harrassment, or having your personal information shared in such a manner.
+* **doxing** or **doxxing** – gathering someone's personal information and publishing it with the intention of harrassment, or having your personal information shared in such a manner.

 ## E